hdu-hh/Covid19_CQSI_Plan/README.md

 #### Controlled Infection and Quarantine

-- self-harm is taboo in most communities
+- self-harm is taboo in most cultures
-- low-risk people may get infected that may not be infected
+- volunteers get infected that may not become infected
-- immunization is proven
+- self-immunization is proven by a disappeard infection
-- high risk persons can be shielded by a proven immunized environment
+- high risk persons get shielded by a proven immunized environment

 #### Full Coverage Virus Test

-Currently not available.
+Not yet available.

 #### Full Coverage Antibody Test

-Currently not available.
+Not yet available.

-## Risk Factors
+## Currently Kown Risk Factors

 - high blood preasure
 - heart conditions